Edith Makra

 Arborist, Sales Representative

-Hendricksen, The Care Of Trees 1985 - 1987
+Hendricksen, The Care Of Trees

 Worked as a field arborist, climbing, pruning and applying plant health care a on trees for clients in the Chicago region.
 Moved up to become an arborist/sales representative and built a successful client base.

-Edith Makra Skills
+Edith Makra education

-Frequently Asked Questions about Edith Makra
+Frequently asked questions about Edith Makra

 What company does Edith Makra work for?

-Edith Makra works for Metropolitan Mayors Caucus
+Edith Makra works for Metropolitan Mayors Caucus.

-Edith Makra's current role is Director of Environmental Initiatives | Leading Regional Sustainability Collaborative.
+Edith Makra is listed as Director of Environmental Initiatives | Leading Regional Sustainability Collaborative at Metropolitan Mayors Caucus.

 What is Edith Makra's email address?

-What is Edith Makra's direct phone number?
+What is Edith Makra's phone number?

 What schools did Edith Makra attend?